Getting here is half the fun!

 Kamloops, BC = 224 km / 139 mi (2.5 hours)

 Calgary, AB = 410 km / 254 mi (4.5 hours)

 Edmonton, AB = 701 km / 435 mi (7 hours)

 Vancouver, BC = 565 km / 351 mi (6 hours)

 Seattle, WA 674 km / 418 mi 7.5 hrs

 Take the stress out of getting here and let someone else do the driving.
 Book one of the multiple daily shuttle bus transfers from Kelowna International Airport to Revelstoke via the Stoke Shuttle.

 The Revelstoke Public Transit Service provides service Monday – Saturday.
 All buses are wheelchair-accessible and equipped with bike racks.
 Pick up a rider’s guide or purchase a city bus pass at the Revelstoke Community Centre.
-In the winter months, the Revelstoke Resort Shuttle makes getting to Revelstoke Mountain Resort a snap from various locations in town.
-One way rides are $3 ($5 return) per person (exact change).
-Many accommodations offer complimentary ski shuttle passes with your stay, be sure to ask.
+In the winter months, the Revelstoke Resort Shuttle makes getting between downtown Revelstoke and Revelstoke Mountain Resort easy with shuttles running from 6am – 11:30pm in peak season.
+It’s $4 for a ride but many accommodations offer complimentary ski shuttle passes with your stay, be sure to ask.